tflori/riki-concepts/framework/README.md

 # Concept for ríki framework

 The framework itself has no fixed directory structure instead it provides only some classes that you otherwise have to rewrite for every project.
-These classes should not contain high sophisticated logic to make them configurable but have to be extendable and therefore reusable.
+These classes should not contain high sophisticated logic to make them configurable.
+Instead all classes are abstract and need to be extended.

 The framework is only for the application - not for the business models.